-This information often gets sold on the dark web (or other platforms like deep web forums and messaging apps like Telegram).
+This information often gets sold on the dark web (or other platforms like deep web forums and messaging apps).
 Sometimes the attacker can monetize credentials directly if the exposed account includes financial information.
 If these are customer logins, your credibility and customer retention could be impacted even though your systems haven’t been directly compromised.

 If they are staff logins, attackers may access accounts and internal systems, potentially leading to an even larger breach.
 This is surprisingly feasible, as staff often use company email addresses (and passwords) for external sites and applications that may have been compromised.
 This is especially serious if the “stuffed” login belongs to an employee with broader admin permissions.